 I have to say that there are several challenges that people face in major cities, however, I just want to talk about the important ones that I believe need attention from the government.

 First, is the skyrocketing cost of housing.
-Prices of houses or apartments are incredibly expensive that makes city dwellers suffer.
+Prices of houses or apartments are incredibly expensive which makes city dwellers suffer.
 As a result, many live in small space apartments.
-In addition, air pollution is prevalent, because of numerous cars and factories that emit carbon dioxide and other harmful gas, breathing fresh air is near to impossible.
+In addition, air pollution is prevalent, because of numerous cars and factories that emit carbon dioxide and other harmful gases, breathing fresh air is near to impossible.

 Also, for some cities, peace and order is an issue since crimes such as robbery, murder, gang war and the like are common.
 I know there are more problems but those things I have just said are the most serious ones.

 Numerous [adj] – many